Municipal Borough of Chingford

 Chingford was a local government district in south west Essex, England from 1894 to 1965, around the town of Chingford.
 It was within the London suburbs, forming part of the London postal district and Metropolitan Police District.
 Its former area now corresponds to the northern part of the London Borough of Waltham Forest in Greater London.

 Background and formation

-The ancient parish of Chingford formed part of the Waltham hundred of Essex.
+The ancient parish of Chingford formed part of the Waltham Hundred of Essex.
 Following the Poor Law Amendment Act 1834, Chingford was grouped into the Epping Poor Law Union and in 1837 an identical area became Epping Registration District for the purposes of the Births and Deaths Registration Act 1836.
 It was included in the Metropolitan Police District in 1840.
 The Poor Law union area was used again for the purposes of the Public Health Act 1875 and Chingford became part of the Epping Rural Sanitary District that was created in 1875.
 In 1894 Chingford became an urban district.

 District and borough

+Following the Local Government Act 1929, in 1932 it was proposed by Essex County Council that Chingford should be merged with Waltham Holy Cross Urban District to form a new urban district of Chingford and Waltham Abbey.
+The council of the Municipal Borough of Walthamstow favoured an expansion of their boundaries that would include Chingford.
+The Chingford/Waltham amalgamation was supported by Chingford Urban District Council but was not supported by the Waltham Holy Cross Urban District Council.
+The lack of a direct rail connection between the districts was highlighted as a potential problem.
+The review resulted in no amalgamation and only a small transfer of territory from Waltham Holy Cross to Chingford as part of a county review order in 1934.

-Under a county review order in 1934, a small part of Waltham Holy Cross Urban District was transferred to Chingford.
-It gained the status of municipal borough in 1938.
+The district gained the status of municipal borough in 1938.